peterjgs/first_aid/personal_first_aid_notes.md

 - usually also increased respiratory rate and respiratory volume
 - this general increase in vital signs leads to increased movement, resulting in *increased temperature*
 - sweating
-- confusion and inability to answer simple questions
+- patient may be confused and unable to answer simple questions

 **Treatment**